Authentication & API access

 - Query string:

-- Header:
+wss://host/path?token=<session_jwt> - Header:

-- Subprotocol: first value in
+Authorization: Bearer <session_jwt> - Subprotocol: first value in

-Sec-WebSocket-Protocol may carry the token
+Sec-WebSocket-Protocolmay carry the token

-Note: API key secrets (sk_…) are for HTTP API key auth; WebSocket flows in the product typically use the session JWT from login.
+sk_…) are for HTTP API key auth; WebSocket flows in the product typically use the session JWT from login.

 Choosing JWT vs API key